qouteall/RustHotswapExample/current_task.md

 The web worker manager is managed by main thread.
 It's a global value that's lazily-initialized.
 Its internal data structure can use `RefCell`.
 Its APIs are global functions (not methods).
 Its APIs should check whether current web worker supports the operation.

 Use auto-increment u32 as web worker ID.

+It also need to track web worker status.
+The statuses:

+- Initializing.
+Spawned but haven't yet received finish init message.
+- Normal.
+The finish init message has been received.
+- DynamicLinking.
+(No need to implement dynamic linking for now.)
+- Finalizing.
+(For future graceful exiting.
+No need to implement now.)

 Don't care about `pool.rs` or copy its design.
 I am going to rework `pool.rs`.